 We see children with type 2 diabetes in our Type 2 Diabetes Program.

-As one of the largest pediatric diabetes centers in the North America, the Diabetes Program at Children’s provides comprehensive care to infants, children, adolescents and young adults with all types of diabetes, including:
+As one of the largest pediatric diabetes centers in the North America, the Diabetes Program at Boston Children’s provides comprehensive care to infants, children, adolescents and young adults with all types of diabetes, including:

 Our center brings together experts in pediatric endocrinology, specialist diabetes nurse educators, registered dietitians and medical social workers.
 We’ve got the expertise and the experience to guide you and your family from diagnosis through the early challenges of managing your child’s diabetes.
 Your child’s medical team will build a customized plan of treatment designed to keep your child healthy — and allow her to enjoy the wonders of childhood.